lechwolowski/cd0385-project-starter/project/project_report.md

 ![model_test_score.png](img/model_test_score.png)

 ## Summary
-We find in here that Autogluon can make it easy for us to train multiple models on one dataset and find the best one automatically, but we still need to perform Exploratory data analysis like we would normally and it has a huge impact on model performance
+We find in here that Autogluon can make it easy for us to train multiple models on one dataset and find the best one automatically, but we still need to perform Exploratory data analysis like we would normally and it has a huge impact on model performance.
+First I looked at the data to find out what features can be created, later tried and made some research on hyperparameters.
+It seems rather pointless to try and change hyperparameters in automl training scenario.
+Hyperparameters were not part of the course so I don't understand why they are here.
+I don't know how this project can be completed within the estimated time with the vague instructions provided.
+I would much prefer a clearly defined goal.